 If you’ve been considering a home equity loan, now is the time to lock in your rate.
 Rates have been slowly moving higher, but they’re still lower than historical benchmarks.
 If you get a fixed-rate loan, which most home equity loans are, you will end up saving money in the long run if rates continue to climb, which they’re expected to.

-If you have more questions or are still unsure about home equity loans, take a look at the following frequently-asked questions.
+If you have more questions or are still unsure about home equity loans, here’s a list of questions and answers to help you better understand these products.

 Compare rates with confidence.
 Rates are accurate and available as of the date seen for Bankrate customers.
 Identify yourself as a Bankrate consumer to get the Bankrate.com rate.About Bankrate